hdShang/arxiv-daily/docs/cs-LG/2025-10-30/papers/251100108v2-pelican-vl-10-a-foundation-brain-model-for-embodied-intelligence.md

 ---
 layout: default
-title: Pelican-VL 1.0: A Foundation Brain Model for Embodied Intelligence
+title: "Pelican-VL 1.0: A Foundation Brain Model for Embodied Intelligence"
 ---

 # Pelican-VL 1.0: A Foundation Brain Model for Embodied Intelligence